 With an ever-increasing demand for laptops, it is natural that some people are now turning towards refurbished options.
-Are refurbished laptops good?
-Should you get them?
+Are they good?
+Should you buy refurbished laptops?

 Before we get into the debate of whether or not you should buy refurbished laptops, it is important to understand what a refurbished item is.
 By definition, selling any item that was previously returned to a manufacturer or retailer for any reason is refurbishment.
 These products are usually re-tested and fixed before being sold again.